Xomega-Net/Xomega.Docs/docs/tutorial/3-details/3-group-fields.md

 # 3.3 Group fields into sub-panel

-When working with such a large data object as the `SalesOrder`, it makes sense to break it up into groups of related fields, and display them in tabbed child panels.
+When working with such a large data object as the `SalesOrder`, it makes sense to break it up into groups of related fields and display them in tabbed child panels.

 ## Overview of updates

-For example, the fields highlighted below in yellow are related to the payment information, and can be grouped under the *Payment* tab.
+For example, the fields highlighted below in yellow are related to the payment information and can be grouped under the *Payment* tab.

 ![Grouping TODO](img3/grouping-todo.png)

-Let's update our model, so that these fields would be displayed in the *Payment* child panel.
+Let's update our model so that these fields would be displayed in the *Payment* child panel.

 ## Shipment method enumeration